syrianarchive/syrianarchive-investigations/drafts/Maarrat-al-Numan-hospital.md

 ![al-salaam](assets/al-salaam10.jpg)

-In the same video, Hadi _[make sure you are using the same name]_ said "Although it's raining and the sky is full of clouds, but the Russian warplanes do not stop flying and bombing the areas of Idlib countryside," and returning to [the weather on 03 January](https://weather.com/en-GB/weather/monthly/l/SYXX0099:1:SY) we found that January 3rd was a rainy and cloudy:
+In the same video, Hadi said "Although it's raining and the sky is full of clouds, but the Russian warplanes do not stop flying and bombing the areas of Idlib countryside," and returning to [the weather on 03 January](https://weather.com/en-GB/weather/monthly/l/SYXX0099:1:SY) we found that January 3rd was a rainy and cloudy:

 ![al-salaam01](assets/al-salaam13.jpg)